dotnet/csharplang/proposals/ref-struct-interfaces.md

 Span<T> local = Identity(new Span<int>(new int[10]));
 ```

 This is similar to a `where` in that it specifies the capabilities of the generic parameter.
-The difference is `where` limits the set of types that can fullfill a generic parameter while the behavior defined here expands the set of types.
+The difference is `where` limits the set of types that can fulfill a generic parameter while the behavior defined here expands the set of types.
 This is effectively an anti-constraint as it removes the implicit constraint that `ref struct` cannot satisfy a generic parameter.
 As such this is given a new syntax, `allow`, to make that clearer.

 A type parameter bound by `allow T: ref struct` has all of the behaviors of a `ref struct` type: